taustation-fan/taustation-fan.github.io/README.md

 you can do other things in the mean time.
 You will be notified when the repair is finished.
 Then you can pick up the repaired item from the Shipping Bay.

+Items cannot be repaired once their damage is too large, though the exact threshold is not yet known.
+To be on the save side, you should repair your items when their health falls below 75%.

 ## Clones

 A clone is an insurance against the death of a character's body.
 You can